Parking Reform for a Livable City

 Off-street parking requirements harm the environment by encouraging automobile traffic and pollution, and increase the cost of housing, goods, and services for San Francisco’s residents and businesses.
-We are working to reduce or eliminate off-street parking requirements in the city’s most congested and transit-rich neighborhoods, ensure that parking costs are “unbundled” from the cost of buying or renting housing or commercial space, and restricting excessive parking and driveways where they do harm to pedestrians, cyclists, and transit.
+Livable City successfully campaigned to eliminate off-street parking requirements citywide, ensure that parking costs are “unbundled” from the cost of buying or renting housing or commercial space, and restrict excessive parking and driveways where they do harm to pedestrians, cyclists, and transit.

 Putting new thinking about parking into practice

 |Parking is a social good.||Parking is not an entitlement.|

 |More parking is always better.||Too much parking can create problems.|

 |Parking demand is fixed, regardless of price or transportation alternatives.||Parking demand is elastic, and depends on price and the availability of transportation alternatives.|

 |Governments should establish minimum parking requirements.||Governments shouldn’t mandate parking, and should instead establish maximum parking allowances where they make sense.|

 |Parking costs should be bundled into the cost of housing, goods, and services||Parking costs should be unbundled from the cost of housing, goods, and services.|

 |Parking is a burden to government, and subsidies to parking will compete with other priorities for available funding.||Parking can be a source of revenue for government, and if priced correctly can fund other city priorities.|